hellocoop/www.hello.coop/src/pages/tenets.md

 ---

 ## 3. For the Members, by the Members
 We operate in the best interest of our members.
 Hellō is a multi-stakeholder cooperative with three membership classes.
-Every user is a user member, any organization may join as a corporate member, and all employees are employee members.
+Every user is a user member, any organization may join as a corporate member, and all Hellō employees are employee members.

 We will not prioritize the interests of one membership class to the detriment of any other membership class.